GenericMappingTools/gmt/doc/rst/source/pstext.rst

 Note if any single word is wider than your chosen paragraph width then the paragraph width is automatically enlarged to fit the widest word.

-The **-N** option does not adjust the BoundingBox information so you may have to post-process the PostScript output with psconvert to obtain a correct BoundingBox.

 See Also
 --------